Getting started

 |

-| An array of RGB integer values for each pixel in the image of
+| An array of RGB integer values for each voxel in the image of

 | the compartments in this model,